256-bit AES Encryption for SSL and TLS: Maximal Security

 This can be added globally, in a virtual host, or even in your .htaccess file.
 It will ensure that any successful connection to your site will use one of these ciphers.
 Just be sure to add it to the secure settings for your site and not just the insecure site area!
 See more information here.

 AES encryption is the way to go when using SSL, if you have any choice about it.
 It won’t really affect speed or performance as long as your computer is not ancient.
-If you have qualms about security, we highly recommend using a web browser and/or email client that will enable use of AES.
+If you have qualms about security, we highly recommend using a web browser and/or email client that will enable use of AES (which these days includes all modern programs).

 Note that SSL and TLS protect only the data sent between you and the server.
 When you send and receive email, the message data travels over the Internet between the sender and recipient and will be unprotected, no matter how good your SSL is.
 For details on this, read The Case for Email Security.
 The solution in this situation, is to use an end-to-end email encryption solution, like LuxSci’s SecureLine, in addition to SSL (SecureLine protects the message content, SSL protects your username and password).